PineND/rmp-ext-for-berkeleytime/README.md

-# Ratemyprofessors extention for Berkeleytime
+# RateMyProfessors extention for Berkeleytime
 This extension enhances the Berkeleytime course catalog by adding RateMyProfessors statistics directly to the catalog page.
 This is meant to be as a proof of concept.
 Scraping data from RateMyProfessors is against their terms of service, a production version of the extention would have significantly reduced functionalities.